Teun/SnappetChallenge/README.md

 Other notes:

 * Repositories in this solution do expose IQueryable but they are wrapped by a service layer in order to keep querying logic out of presentation
-* Instead of repositories, the service layer could use query/command objects
+* Instead of generic repositories, the service layer could use query/command objects
 * Service layer is just a meaningful API that exposes the business logic contained in the domain.
 It prevents stuff from creeping into the MVC controllers

 ### Thoughts and musings on architecture